TryKickoff/trykickoff.github.io/learn/css.md

 ---

-### Views, partials & components
+### Elements, components, partials & views
-Our distinction between views, partials and components:
+We use a similar philosophy to [Atomic Design]() but instead of atoms, molecules, organisms & templates we use elements, components, partials & views; below is out distinction.

+#### Elements
+Elements are single elements.

 #### Components

-Small, self-contained files that concern one type of thing, that crucially, are reusable.
+Components are small, self-contained files that concern one type of thing, that crucially, are reusable.
 For example, lists, forms etc. We have included quite a few in the [components](https://github.com/trykickoff/kickoff/blob/master/assets/src/scss/components/) directory: [buttons](https://github.com/trykickoff/kickoff/blob/master/assets/src/scss/components/_buttons.scss) & [forms](https://github.com/trykickoff/kickoff/blob/master/assets/src/scss/components/_forms.scss) for example, but you should add your components there too.
 Please [browse through](https://github.com/trykickoff/kickoff/blob/master/assets/src/scss/components/) the included components to see what Kickoff offers, or see some of them in action in our [demo area](../demos/).

 #### Partials
 Partials are partial parts of a page, like a masthead, sidebar or footer.
-They can have components inside them and can also be reusable.
+They typically have multiple 'components' inside them and can also be reusable.
 The [partials](https://github.com/trykickoff/kickoff/blob/master/assets/src/scss/partials/) directory should contain style partials, like `_footer.scss` or `_masthead.scss`.

 #### Views
 Used for entire views (or pages).
 Usually these files consist of small tweaks that only concern a particular view.
-The [views](https://github.com/trykickoff/kickoff/blob/master/assets/src/scss/views/) directory should contain view-specific styles that don't fit into their own module, think `_home.scss` or `_recipe-page.scss` for example.

-**N.b.** We recommend that it is better to make reusable components rather than styling based on a view.
+The [views](https://github.com/trykickoff/kickoff/blob/master/assets/src/scss/views/) directory should contain view-specific styles that don't fit into their own module, think `_home.scss` or `_recipe-page.scss` for example. **N.b.** We recommend that it is better to make reusable components rather than styling based on a view.
 Therefore, the styles in this folder *should* be minimal.

 <hr class="sectionSplitter">